-ASHA staff will be on hand at the ASHA Member Services Center to help you with all the information and services the association provides.
-The Member Services Center, where you can find specialty ribbons, can also help you with questions about the Exhibit Hall.
+ASHA staff will be on hand at the ASHA Member Services Center in the Exhibit Hall to help you with all the information and services the association provides.
+The Member Services Center can also help you with questions about the Exhibit Hall.

 Business casual attire is recommended during the Convention.
 Session rooms are often cool, and attendees are advised to dress in layers.
 Comfortable walking shoes are a must.

-Name badges will be issued to all registered attendees, regardless of registration type, and must be worn at all times to gain entrance to sessions, events, the Exhibit Hall, and all other areas of the Convention.
+Name badges will be issued to all registered in-person attendees, regardless of registration type.
+Badges must be worn at all times while participating in ASHA Convention activities, whether in the Convention Center, at our leadership hotel, or at off-site activities such as the ASHFoundation Reception.
 One-day registrants will have the day they selected to attend printed prominently on their badge to prevent re-use.
-(Exhibit Hall–only passes indicate limited Convention access.)
-Guests must also wear their badges.
+Exhibit Hall–only passes indicate limited access.

-The FedEx Office Print & Ship Center in Boston Convention and Exhibition Center (Level 1, North Lobby) offers everything you need to meet your office needs from packing and shipping to signs, banners, office supplies, and copying and printing services.
-The business center is open 9:00 a.m. – 5:00 p.m. weekdays and on weekends during event hours.
+FedEx Office at the Seattle Convention Center, located on Level 1 near the Pike Street entrance, offers everything you need to meet your office needs from packing and shipping to signs, banners, office supplies, and copying and printing services.

 Exhibitors are allowed limited use of cameras in their own booth area.
 Photography, video production, and/or graphic reproduction of other exhibitors' booths and products displayed therein are prohibited unless authorization is obtained from the exhibitor.
 Commercial use of photographs of attendees by exhibitors is prohibited unless written consent is given by the attendee.